 IncrementalInference algorithms hope to then initialize

 :x0 with the more information from previous and surrounding variables and factors.
-Also note that initialization of variables is a local operation based only on the neighboring nodes – global inference will over the entire graph is shows later in this tutorial.
+Also note that graph-based initialization of variables is a local operation based only on the neighboring nodes – global inference occurs over the entire graph and is shown later in this tutorial.

 :x1 and connecting it through the

 addVariable!(fg, :x1, ContinuousScalar) # P(Z | :x1 - :x0 ) where Z ~ Normal(10,1) addFactor!(fg, [:x0, :x1], LinearRelative(Normal(10.0,1))) @show isInitialized(fg, :x0) # true

 :x1 is not initialized and therefore only used the

 Prior(Normal(0,1)) unary factor to initialize the marginal belief estimate for

 :x0.
 The structure of the graph has now been updated to two variable nodes and two factors.